 To teach the skills of reading and enable children to become confident, fluent readers who use reading as a tool to explore the wider world and further their own learning journey.
 We also aim to build a life long love of literature so that throughout their lives children can use the literary world as a means of escapism, relaxation and pure enjoyment.

 At Cherry Hinton Primary reading is given a high priority across our creative curriculum.
-Teachers use engaging texts as a starting point for many topics and reading for pleasure is a feature throughout the school.
-Poetry, stories, plays and non-fiction texts are read in all classes to inspire, educate, challenge and stimulate children’s love of reading,
+Teachers use engaging texts as a starting point for writing.
+They are continuously applying their reading skills in topic work and there are many opportunities to read for pleasure throughout the school week.
+Poetry, stories, plays and non-fiction texts are read in all classes to inspire, educate, challenge and stimulate children’s love of reading.

-Children enjoy using our well-stocked school library, visit the local library and take part in National reading celebration days such as Roald Dahl Day, World Book Day and National Poetry Day.
+Reading skills (DERIC see below) are explicitly taught throughout school during group and whole-class reading sessions, story time and our constant pursuit of building children's vocabulary across the curriculum.
+Children enjoy using our well-stocked school library, they visit the local library and take part in National reading celebration days such as World Book Day and National Poetry Day.

-For children in the early stages of learning to read, graded boxes of books are provided in each classroom from which the children and staff select appropriate books.
+For children in the early stages of learning to read, book-banded, colour- coded boxes of books are provided in each classroom from which the children and staff select appropriate books.

-Every class has its own book area with a selection of books, including books relevant to the termly or half termly topics they are covering.
+Every class has its own book area with a selection of books, including books relevant to the termly or half termly topics.
 These provide a regular injection of fresh material into the choice of books available to the children.
-In Key Stage 2, class (or year group) libraries are initially organised by loose colour bands to support children in choosing appropriately challenging texts.
+In Key Stage 2, class libraries are initially organised by loose colour bands to support children in choosing appropriately challenging texts.

 Writing about real experiences and for real purposes is an integral part of our curriculum.
 As children move through the school they will share and produce texts from across a variety of genres, from information booklet to adventure stories.